-Twin Cities Cohousing Network defines cohousing as a cooperative housing community that begins as a group of potential future residents who agree on certain fundamental issues.
-Before considering any structural details, this group meets regularly, building trust, a governance process, and to create their group identity and values.
+Twin Cities Cohousing Network describes cohousing as a cooperative housing community.
+The community begins with a group of potential future residents who agree on certain fundamental issues.
+Before considering any structural details, this group meets regularly to build trust, agree on their governance process, and to create their group identity and values.

-Collectively–working in collaboration with an architect and other professionals–the group designs the physical structures of their future community together, which might involve either rehabbing an older building or building new structures.
+Working in collaboration with an architect and other professionals, the group designs their future community together.
+This might involve rehabbing an older building or building new.
 Each household puts down money to help finance the purchase of the site, architectural plans, and required reviews.
 When construction is approved, work begins.

-Since that time, about 150 cohousing communities have been built in the United States.
+Since that time, more than 150 cohousing communities have been built in the United States.
 You can see a listing of most of them at The Cohousing Association of the United States, and search by state or geographic location.